How to Start a Vegetable Garden

 There are a few things you should know about starting a vegetable garden and helping it thrive.
 And if you need assistance getting started or want someone to take care of the garden work for you, you can always get help from an experienced gardener from Airtasker.
 Don’t worry, you can still tell your friends you grew everything yourself!

-From planning what to plant to knowing how to prep the soil, with a little garden knowledge you can get started growing your perfect vegetable garden.
+From planning what to plant to know how to prep the soil, with a little garden knowledge you can get started growing your perfect vegetable garden.
+This is how you can start a vegetable garden from scratch!

 Before deciding which veggies to plant and shopping for a fun pair of gardening gloves, you’ll want to decide the location and planter type for your garden.
 Here’s what you need to consider:

-Sunlight: Make sure your garden will get at least six hours of sun a day.
+- Sunlight: Make sure your garden will get at least six hours of sun a day.
 This way you won’t be limited to partial sunlight plants.
-Also, plenty of sun can help to protect your plants from disease.
+Also, plenty of suns can help to protect your plants from disease.

 The right soil is essential for helping your plants to grow.
 Plenty of nutrients in the soil and adequate drainage is a must for healthy growth and disease resistance:

-If you have sandy soil, dig about 30 centimetres deep and work in 10 centimetres of organic matter such as compost or aged manure.
+- If you have sandy soil, dig about 30 centimeters deep and work in 10 centimeters of organic matter such as compost or aged manure.
 Mulching can improve the soil quality even further.
-Seaweed, straw and nutshells work well as a mulch for sandy soil.
+Seaweed, straw, and nutshells work well as mulch for sandy soil.

-For raised beds or pots and planters, you can purchase your soil mix.
-To get the best results, ask your landscape supplier or garden centre about a special vegetable garden growing mix.
+- For raised beds or pots and planters, you can purchase your soil mix.
+To get the best results, ask your landscape supplier or garden center about a special vegetable garden growing mix.
 For pots, use a high-quality organic vegetable potting mix.

 You also will want to try and plant companion vegetables near each other.
 As funny as it sounds, just like people, some plants get along well together and can even support one another’s growth, whilst other vegetables will stunt the growth of certain plants.